UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UAB has combined with its opponents to score more than 53.5 points in three of nine games this season.
+- UAB and its opponents have combined to score more than 53.5 points in three of nine games this season.

-- Saturday's total is 13.1 points lower than the two team's combined 66.6 points per game average.
+- The two teams combine to average 66.6 points per game, 13.1 more than the over/under in this contest.

 - These two squads combine to allow 40.5 points per game, 13.0 fewer than this contest's over/under.

-- The average total in Roadrunners games this season is 59.2, 5.7 points more than Saturday's over/under of 53.5.
+- Roadrunners games this season feature an average total of 59.2 points, a number 5.7 points higher than Saturday's over/under.

-- In 2021, games involving the Blazers have averaged a total of 49.7 points, 3.8 fewer than this game's set over/under.

 UTSA Stats and Trends

+- UTSA has eight wins against the spread in 10 games this year.

-- So far this season, the Roadrunners have been installed as favorites by a 4.5-point margin or more seven times and are 5-2 ATS in those matchups.
+- The Roadrunners have been favored by 4.5 points or more seven times this season and are 5-2 ATS in those contests.

-- UTSA has eclipsed the over/under in 40% of its opportunities this year (four times over 10 games with a set point total).
+- UTSA's games this year have gone over the total in four out of 10 opportunities (40%).

 - The Roadrunners have turned the ball over nine times this season, seven fewer than the Blazers have forced (16).